Quick and Easy Paella

 Make it Your Way

 Not a fan of shrimp?
-Simply substitute your protein of choice like seasoned chicken or pork.
+Simply substitute your protein of choice, like seasoned chicken or pork.
 If you’re looking for a vegetarian version of this dish, use tofu or seitan.
-If you’re a true seafood lover, save some shrimp to combine with red beans and rice and make this Jambalaya Skillet recipe another night of the week.
+If you’re a true seafood lover, save some shrimp to use in this Jambalaya Skillet recipe another night of the week.

 Other International Meal Inspiration

-If you’re looking for something with more of a Latin American flavor, learn how to make this Mexican fried rice recipe.
+If you’re looking for something with Latin American flavor, learn how to make this Mexican Rice Recipe.

 logo loading